Nepalitelecom is a website that provides the latest telecom news, information, and offers in Nepal.

 All the telecom operators now have the three in one SIM card, that can fit any requirement of SIM size.
 Although most of the new mobile phones support nano-SIM, there are some cell/mobile phones that only support Micro-SIM or standard SIM.
 Nano SIM is the smallest of all while Micro-SIM lies in between the standard SIM and nano-SIM.
 So, such three in one SIM card will allow you to change to other sizes without cutting or using any SIM adapters.

 For the top-ups/recharge, you can find the recharge cards from the amount Rs 50 to Rs 500 in most of the places.
 For top-ups/recharge also, you need not worry.
 You can even ask the help of the local shopkeepers for recharging your account.
 These days, as people prefer recharging from mobile digital wallets, you can even ask your local friend (if you have or need to make one) to top-up your account and pay by cash.

 All three operators now provide the method to buy data, voice-packs using some dial codes.
 Here is how you can buy packs in Ntc, Ncell, and Smart.

 Similarly, for a Mobile balance check, you need to dial different numbers to get the balance info.
 Here is how you can check the mobile balance in Ntc, Ncell, and Smart.

-The technologies that Nepalese mobile operators support are GSM (2G), WCDMA (3G) and LTE (4G).
-2G networks are available in most of the places but have a slow data speed.
+The technologies that Nepalese mobile operators support are GSM (2G), WCDMA (3G), and LTE (4G).
+2G networks are available in most places but have a slow data speed.
 But for places where there is no 3G, 4G, you may have to adjust your pace to the 2G data speed.
 For 3G, the mobile data speed ranges from around 1 Mbps to 7 Mbps, with 3 Mbps on average.
 Whereas for 4G, the internet data speed ranges from 2 Mbps to 15 Mbps, in around 7 Mbps average.
 The data speed differs from the place (coverage) and the time of usage.